YashvirGaming/crunchyroll-auto-skip-pro/README.md

 Crunchyroll Auto Skip PRO does **not** collect, store, transmit, or sell any personal data.

 The extension runs entirely in the user’s browser and only interacts with Crunchyroll pages to control video playback.
-Public APIs (AniSkip and AniList) are used solely to retrieve skip timestamps and anime metadata.

 ---